longfangsong/mini-kv/readme.md

 The server stores the data in a plain `HashMap<Key, Value>`.

+Plan to change this into lsm-tree.

-Also writes into a log file for each write operation.
+Also writes into a redo-log file for each write operation.

 ### Client